 Because impatiens are so easy to grow from seeds, just as any annual, they can be grown in quantities to furnish intense, luminous color.
 The vibrant impatiens colors the blooms provide are seldom equaled in any bedding or pot plant.

-Other species you can try include:
+Other species or varieties to try include:

 - Impatiens niamniamensis (congo cockatoo, parrot impatients, or parrot plant)

 - Impatiens psittacina (parrot flower or parrot balsam)

 Where and How To Plant Impatiens – Almost Anywhere

 When planting impatiens plant, it ask nothing more than a reasonably fertile, humusy well-drained soil and plenty of moisture.
 They will bring a cheery look to dreary corners and under trees.

 The uses for dwarf impatiens are limited only by the amount of shade your garden offers.
 They can be glowing edgings for path or borders.

 They are pixie-cute, spraying color around gray rocks; beaming at the bases of evergreens; loveliest of all with ferns; perfection in window boxes and doorstep planters.
 In fact, it is difficult to think of any shady nook that is not made lovelier with impatiens!

 The dwarf impatiens do not exceed eight inches in height.
 They have a flat, spreading growth, each plant covering a foot or more of space.
 Each is a lovely bouquet of bright scarlet, brilliant orange-scarlet or luminous salmon-rose.
 A dark-foliaged dwarf that is stunningly contrasted by clear, sparkling orange blooms is one called ‘Orange Baby.’

 If taller color is needed for shady areas, then Impatiens Sultanii and Impatiens Holstii varieties are excellent.
 These are perfect for bedding use with their attractive olive-green foliage, and thick, succulent stalks.